AndroidTestBugReport/ReCDroid/README.md

 ```
 In this step, ReCDRoid will explore the app based on the description of bug report.
 Please wait until it shows "matchcrash" and "execution time".
 6. Run the result to show how to trigger the bug with "runCrash_`AppName`.sh ".
 ```sh
    ./runCrash_newsblur.sh
 ```
+7. Close all of the terminals and emluator before you want to test another bug report.